 Our fee for preparing a basic living trust, including a pour-over wills is $800 for an unmarried person or $1,000 for a married couple (including the Living Will and Durable Powers of Attorney for Health Care and Financial Affairs).
 These prices do not include assistance in transferring assets to the trust.
 We will give you a detailed letter of instructions on how to transfer your assets to your trust, but it will be your responsibility to take the action necessary to actually transfer your assets.
 We can assist you in transferring assets to your trust or provide other services as needed at our regular hourly rates for services.

-If you are a Tennessee resident and would like us to discuss your estate plan, please call us at (615) 290-5354 to schedule a phone or office consultation.
+If you are a Tennessee resident and would like us to discuss your estate plan, please contact us at (615) 290-5354 to schedule a phone or office consultation.